|Barcelona family activities|

 A wonderful park designed by the famous Antoni Gaudí.
-Review of Parc Güell
+Review of Park Güell

 There are 4 main beach areas within easy access from the city centre.

 See our reviews on 4 of the most popular Barcelona beaches.

 |Churros and Chocolate at La Pallaresa Café|

 Here in Barcelona you can find an especially thick chocolate drink that is accompanied by small shortbread.
 Together they are known as "Churros and Chocolate".
 Popular not only with families but anyone who loves chocolate.
 We have put together a review of some popular Granjas (Chocolate Restaurants) that serve Churros and Chocolate.